bbauska/JS-svg/README.md

 imperative programming aren't available to us.
 Declarative formats are concerned more with the *what* of a program rather than the *how*.
 The how, however, will very much matter to us.
-Without the how, we wouldn't have algorithms, and algorithms are essential to generative art.
+Without the how, we wouldn't have algorithms, and algorithms are essential to generative art.</p>

-Algorithms are like recipes; they contain the steps you need to follow to achieve a certain result.
+<p>Algorithms are like recipes; they contain the steps you need to follow
+to achieve a certain result.
 If you're baking a cake, you don't just shout "Cake!" and expect one to materialize, no matter how specific you get with your declaration ("with strawberry icing and a caramel